 At Everest Academy, we are dedicated to the challenge of the climb.
 Our small classes and expert teachers ensure that students receive individualized and customized education that is tailored to their needs to drive success.
-Our rigorous academic program includes SAT preparation, daily enrichment blocks, and individual academic support which ultimately helps students prepare for admission to, and achieve long term success in, top Colleges and Universities in Canada and the United States.
+Our rigorous academic program includes SAT preparation and individual academic support which ultimately helps students prepare for admission to, and achieve long term success in, top Colleges and Universities in Canada and the United States.

 At Everest, academic classes are capped at 18 students.
 This ensures that students are highly engaged and receive teacher attention in every class.
 Teachers get to know each student and understand each student’s individual learning style, habits and needs.
 Instructional techniques are adjusted to suit each student.
 Deadlines can be customized to ensure that a student’s outside schedule does not negatively impact their ability to study and prepare for assignments, exams and assessments.
 Our online education platform, Edsby, provides each student a way to stay current with class materials and teachers anywhere, anytime.